Gobblenomics: As the inflation rates goes down, so may the price of your turkey

 -

-Liberal arts at Temple: Prepare for the ever-changing global landscape, where advances in technology and social dynamics occur every day, with an education for the College of Liberal Arts.
+Liberal arts at Temple: Prepare for the ever-changing global landscape, where advances in technology and social dynamics occur every day, with an education from the College of Liberal Arts.

 -